Dr. Lon Riemer

 Swelling, Tissue Damage, and Bleeding

-If you cannot control the bleeding or your injury, please head to an emergency room in the hospital.
+If you cannot control the bleeding or your injury, please head to your nearest emergency room in the hospital.
 For damage in and around the mouth, be sure to contact an emergency dentist to check out the swelling and find the root issue.

 Do I Need an Emergency Dentist?

 If you are experiencing any of the above dental problems and are in oral distress, it is important to visit a trained emergency dentist as soon as possible.
-Ignoring a dental emergency is not only painful, but if left untreated can worsen and lead to health issues and other side effects.
-Untreated dental issues can lead to tooth decay, needing teeth to be removed, spread infections, and sometimes can lead to life-threatening sepsis.
+Ignoring a dental emergency is not only painful, but if left untreated, it can worsen and lead to health issues and other side effects.
+Untreated dental issues can lead to tooth decay, needing teeth to be removed, spreading infections, and sometimes, life-threatening sepsis.

-Don’t wait, if you or a loved one has a dental emergency, contact an emergency dentist straight away.
+Don’t wait!
+If you or a loved one has a dental emergency, contact a St. Albert emergency dentist immediately.

 What Should I Do in a Dental Emergency?